 Personalized attention.
 Professional growth.
 Community impact.

-Be a part of the fall 2024 first class and a diverse community of scholars, researchers, and advocates equipped with the knowledge, skills, and ethical awareness necessary to effect positive change in the lives of individuals with disabilities and their communities.
+Be a part of a diverse community of scholars, researchers, and advocates equipped with the knowledge, skills, and ethical awareness necessary to effect positive change in the lives of individuals with disabilities and their communities.

 Through rigorous academic inquiry, interdisciplinary collaboration, and active engagement with disability issues, our graduates will be empowered to shape inclusive policies, challenge societal norms, and amplify marginalized voices.